Mjd-star/Robotic-arm-control-using-ROS/README.md

  # Robotic-arm-control-using-ROS
- # install virtualBox
+ #1. install virtualBox

+  Go to www.virtualbox.org and download the newest version of VirtualBox for OS you're using
- # configure the virtualBox
+ #2. configure the virtualBox

- # installing ubunto 18.0 on virtualBox
+ #3. installing ubunto 18.0 on virtualBox

- # install Ros melodic
+ #4. install Ros melodic

- # install arduino robot arm packages
+ #5. install arduino robot arm packages

- these instructions in terminal https://s-m.com.sa/ros.txt
+ these instructions in terminal

+https://s-m.com.sa/ros.txt

  # simulation